rcland12/tipofmytongue/triton/readme.md

               capabilities: [gpu]
     ```

-2. The `instance_group` option in each `config.pbtxt` file should be set to `KIND_GPU` as opposed to `KIND_CPU`.
+2. The `instance_group` option in each `config.pbtxt` file should be set to `KIND_CPU` as opposed to `KIND_GPU`.
 The count option is how many instances of the model you want to load.
 This is advantageous to handle two requests coming at the same time.

     ```yaml title="config.pbtxt"
     instance_group [